opdavies/oliverdavies.uk/source/_posts/2019-09-13-live-blogging-symfonylive-london.md

 ### Behat

 * Used to automate and execute BDD tests, also SpecDDD
+* maps steps to PHP code
+* Given a context, when an event, then an outcome
+* Domain Context, API context

 ## Migrating to Symfony one route at a time (Steve Winter)